joshgowdyprog/joshgowdyprog/README.md

-Hi, I’m @joshgowdyprog.
+Hi, I’m Josh.
 I am a data scientist.
 I completed a PhD in theoretical physics at Queen Mary University of London in 2024, specialising in gravitational wave physics, black holes and quantum field theory.
 Before that, I studied mathematics at undergraduate level followed by a masters in theoretical physics both at University of Oxford graduating in 2019.

 Leveraging these foundations, I am determined to use my broad skill set to solve the problems of the future and provide real insight and impact with the power of data.
 <!---